Dave-team/Knowledge-base/Hiring.md

 - Set up a Job Description
 - Align the JD with the recruiters - often companies use few recruiters they have experience with and can hire for culture as well
 - Create a scorecard for the role (see below for notes).
 This is about thinking hard about how to look at the candidates.
 How can we qualify the skills of a candidate against the role?
-- Discuss each candidate with several people who have worked with them
+- Discuss each candidate with several people who have worked with them.
+Evaluate all candidates and decide on yes/no and a one liner as the reason for it
 - Make sure the appointee understands the job and is sold on the company
 - Make sure a mutual match exists